How Long Does it Take Weed to Leave Your System After Smoking?

 First of All, Why Is THC So Damn Clingy?

-When you smoke or consume cannabis, the active ingredient that gets you high is THC (tetrahydrocannabinol — but let’s not pretend we’re going to keep typing that out).
+When you smoke or eat cannabis, the active ingredient that gets you high is THC (tetrahydrocannabinol — but let’s not pretend we’re going to keep typing that out).

 THC is fat-soluble, which means it loves to snuggle up in your body’s fat cells and hang out for days, sometimes weeks.
 It’s not like alcohol, which just peaces out in a day or so.